us0p/interview_preparation/databases/concepts/PACELC.md

 getting the confirmation after an hour.
 According to the CAP theorem, this system is available but such latency is unacceptable in any real-world application.

+Note that prioritizing consistency may result in increcased latency, while in others, prioritizing latency may lead to reduced consistency.